stanford-oval/storm/README.md

 ### 2. Running STORM-wiki locally

-Currently, we provide example scripts under [`examples`](examples) to demonstrate how you can run STORM using different models.

-**To run STORM with `gpt` family models**: Make sure you have set up the OpenAI API key and run the following command.
+**To run STORM with `gpt` family models with default configurations**: Make sure you have set up the OpenAI API key and run the following command.

 ```
 python examples/run_storm_wiki_gpt.py \
-    --output_dir $OUTPUT_DIR \
+    --output-dir $OUTPUT_DIR \
     --retriever you \
     --do-research \
     --do-generate-outline \